 Congenital penile cysts make up a small proportion of genitourinary malformations that present at birth.
-The majority of these lesions have minimal to no effect on function, along with no known malignant potential.
-The high prevalence of smegma cysts and their spontaneous resolution warrants an initial observation period.3 In instances where the anomaly persists, or in this scenario where circumcision was desired, surgical intervention can be offered.
-However, care must be taken to proceed with complete excision to decrease the risk of recurrence.
-The prenatal ultrasound detection of an isolated congenital penile cyst clearly is a rarity, which requires appropriate individualized evaluation and parental counseling antenatally and postnatally.
+Most of these lesions have minimal to no effect on function, along with no known malignant potential.
+The high prevalence of smegma cysts and their spontaneous resolution warrants an initial observation period.
+In instances where the anomaly persists, or in the case of our patient, where circumcision was desired, surgical intervention can be offered; however, care must be taken to proceed with complete excision to decrease the risk of recurrence.
+The prenatal ultrasound detection of an isolated congenital penile cyst is a rarity that requires appropriate, individualized evaluation and parental counselling antenatally and postnatally.